myson1515/DYGIt/README.md

 ## Description

-* This is a little python script I wrote in Python 2.7 which is a working *Gmail* client
+* This is a little python script I wrote in Python 2.7 and have now ported to *3.7* and is a working *Gmail* client
 * This program is cross compatible on Linux, macOS and Windows Systems

 ## Features